 Here is an introduction to our project.

-Salford foodbank has just four part-time employees.
-Emma Rapley, Foodbank Manager: Mervyn Gledhill, Agency and Centres Co-ordinator: Egi Bayor, and Iain Wight (LAMPS).
+Salford foodbank has just five part-time employees.
+Emma Rapley, Foodbank Manager: Mervyn Gledhill, Agency and Centres Co-ordinator: Paul Harris, Warehouse Co-ordinator; Iain Wight (LAMPS), and Egi Bayer, Transport.

 But we have teams of volunteers working five days a week, collecting food, sorting it and distributing it to our Centres throughout Salford.